muskaansatsangi/API-Traffic-Project/NYC-Traffic-Analyzer/README.md

 # NYC Traffic Analyzer 🚦

-This is a small project where I explored live traffic data in New York City using the TomTom API.
+This project explores live traffic conditions across several locations in New York City using the TomTom Traffic API.

-The goal was to practice working with APIs, cleaning the data in pandas, and creating a simple visualization.
+The goal was to practice making API requests, working with JSON data, organizing the results in pandas, and creating a traffic visualization.

 ## What I did

-- Pulled real-time traffic data for several well-known NYC locations (including Times Square and Wall Street)
+- Pulled live traffic data for several NYC locations
 - Stored the results in a pandas DataFrame
-- Compared current speeds with free-flow speeds to measure congestion
+- Compared current speeds with free-flow speeds
-- Calculated a congestion ratio for each location
+- Calculated congestion ratios and traffic risk
-- Plotted the locations on an interactive map using Folium
+- Created an interactive Folium map

+## Locations

+- Times Square
+- Central Park South
+- Grand Central
+- Wall Street
+- Brooklyn Bridge

 ## Tech Stack